 NALI CLI Chairperson

 The Legal Investigator

 Legal investigators are licensed private investigators or law firm staff investigators who specialize in preparing cases for trial for attorneys.
 Their job is to gather information and evidence which advance legal theories to benefit the client’s case.
-The legal investigator must possess knowledge of statutory and case law, local rules of court, civil procedure, forensic sciences, techniques of evidence collection, and its preservation and admissibility.
+The legal investigator must possess knowledge of statutory and case law, local rules of court, civil procedure, forensic sciences, techniques of evidence collection, its preservation and admissibility.

 You are encouraged to read the following requirements and to submit an application to become a Certified Legal Investigator®.

 The National Association of Legal Investigators, Inc. offers a Certified Legal Investigator® (CLI) program which certifies that qualified investigators possess superior knowledge in the field of legal investigation.
 The criteria to become a Certified Legal Investigator are as follows.